Not Sleeping Well? 12 Tips to Get Better Zzzz’s

 - Diminished sex drive

-- Drowsy driving that can lead to increased risked of car accidents
+- Drowsy driving can lead to an increased risk of car accidents

 Children and Teens

 Furthermore, children and teens who are lacking in sleep may have problems getting along with others.
 They may lack motivation, have mood swings, feel angry, impulsive, sad, or depressed.
 When it comes to school, they may have problems paying attention, lower grades and feel anxiety and stress.

 The younger you are, the more sleep you need.
 The National Sleep Foundation recommends the following for babies on up: